 Submitted by Vandana, Historyly.com

-When we talk of American history, we find innumerable names which find a prominent place there and most of them are that of men.
-However, it has been seen that there are many powerful and influential women who have had a significant part in American history.
+When we talk of American history, we find innumerable names which find a prominent place there, and most of them are that of men.
+However, it has been seen that many powerful and influential women have had a significant part in American history.
 Though some of these names are quite popular, some of the names have disappeared into oblivion.
-In this article we will discuss some famous women in American history:
+In this article, we will discuss some famous women in American history:

-People know Hedy Lamarr as a glamor girl of Hollywood, but most do not know that she is also an inventor.
-She worked alongside George Antheil, who was a composer for developing the idea of “frequency hopping.”
+People know Hedy Lamarr as a glamor girl of Hollywood, but most do not know she is also an inventor.
+She worked alongside George Antheil, a composer for developing the idea of “frequency hopping.”
 This would have helped military radios from being bugged.
 Initially, her patent was ignored by the US Navy.
-But later, many technologies were developed based on the same concept, without giving the lady any credit for the same.
-It was much later that the original patent was discovered and the lady was honored with an Electronic Frontier Foundation Award before her death in the year 2000.
+But later, many technologies were developed based on the same concept without giving the lady any credit.
+It was much later that the original patent was discovered, and the lady was honored with an Electronic Frontier Foundation Award before her death in the year 2000.

-Though Harriet Powers was born in Georgia into slavery, she is one of the greatest Southern textile artists as far as the history of the United States goes.
-For telling her stories, she sought help from quilts, where she stitched elaborate and stunning images from various myths, celestial phenomena and also Biblical stories.
+Though Harriet Powers was born in Georgia into slavery, she is one of the greatest Southern textile artists in the history of the United States.
+For telling her stories, she sought help from quilts, where she stitched elaborate and stunning images from various myths, celestial phenomena, and Biblical stories.
 She also drew on West African artistic traditions.
 Just two of the quilts which she stitched remain today.
-One is preserved at Smithsonian’s National Museum of American History and the other at Boston’s Museum of Fine Arts.
+One is preserved at the Smithsonian’s National Museum of American History and the other at Boston’s Museum of Fine Arts.